STM32 Digital Piano

 A register-level embedded piano built with four push buttons, three speaker outputs, SysTick sound timing, EXTI button interrupts, and two ADC potentiometer controls.

-GPIO EXTI SysTick ADC No HAL
+GPIO EXTI SysTick ADC AD2 Tested

 Real-time signal path